Bira/octopus-carnival/_drafts/wir-mm2-4e-deva.md

 ## The Lore

 In ancient times, a group of good angels decided they liked the world so much that they would become a part of it.
-So they clothed themselves in mortal flesh, and the resulting creatures became known as devas.
+So they assumed mortal form, and the resulting creatures became known as devas.
 They have lived countless lives since then, and still carry some memories of the deep past with them.

 A deva begins life by materializing from thin air, fully grown and capable of both speech and motion on the level of any other adult sapient humanoid.
 More, actually, since they also appear with the skills necessary to defend themselves and others.
 Few newborns can claim that!
-Deva have vague memories of their past lives and retain their basic personality, but their present slate is otherwise clean.
+Newly-incarnated Deva have vague memories of their past lives and retain their basic personality, but their slate is otherwise clean.

 It's no wonder then that a very high percentage of devas end up following adventuring careers, or otherwise dedicate themselves to fighting evil.
 They're